GriffinKowash/EMAtools/README.md

 The same keyword arguments used by `File.find_all` can also be provided to `File.find`, apart from `n_max`, which is automatically set to `n`.

+#### Find next

   Finally, the `File.find_next` method provides a convenient syntax for finding the next occurrence of a text string after a specified index.
 For example, after finding the starting index of a current source definition, a user may wish to locate the next blank line in the file:

 ```
 source_index = file.find('SOURCE NAME: Current Source')
 next_blank = file.find_next(source_index, '')
 ```

+#### Separator keyword

+The `separator` argument is only used with `exact=True` and allows a non-endline separator to be specified when searching for an exact match.
+During the search process, each line is split into separate strings at instances of the separator, and the search text is compared against each resulting string rather than against the line as a whole.

+ Setting the separator to an empty string will split each line by whitespace.
+Instead of a string, multiple separators can be specified in a list or tuple; for example, providing `separator=['(', ')']` will split each line by open and closed parentheses.
+Any standard regular expression may also be used.
+This option is supported for all of the search methods described above.

+ For a practical use case, consider that segment names in MHARNESS files have topology information encoded using underscores; for example, "SEG5___S0___C0" indicates a conductor nested in a shield along segment SEG5.
+If the user wishes to find occurrences of SEG5 that do *not* contain topology information, executing `file.find('SEG5')` will yield false positives, since "SEG5" is a partial match for "SEG5___S0___C0".
+On the other hand, `file.find('SEG5', exact=True)` will likely yield no results, since an "exact" search only identifies exact matches to entire lines, and additional information will typically be present in the same line.

+ The desired result can be achieved by executing `file.find('SEG5', exact=True, separator='')`, with an empty string as the separator.
+This will only flag occurrences of "SEG5" that are surrounded by whitespace, which excludes instances with topology information, and it will not overlook lines where additional, whitespace-delimited information is present.

 ### Inserting